Ribbon Count

 How many ribbons should you order?

-Let's look at a one ring NADAC trial with the usual 2 rounds of combo and one round each of jumpers and one of the new classes (weavers, tunnelers, or T&G) each day.
+Let's look at a one ring NADAC trial with five classes each day: 2 rounds of regular and one round each of jumpers, chances, and a non-jumping class (weavers, tunnelers, hoopers, or T&G) each day.

-For one round of combo, there could be this many first place awards:
+For each round of regular or jumpers, there could be this many first place awards:

 So, if you award up to 4th place, you would theoretically need this many placement ribbons PER DAY:

-WAIT A MINUTE!
+WAIT A MINUTE !
 Unless you're willing to run until midnight and hire 2 judges, a one ring trial won't have more than 500 runs per day.
-How could we possibly need 720 ribbons???
+How could we possibly need over 1000 ribbons???

 In addition, many handlers (especially at the higher levels) don't take ribbons, or don't take placement ribbons unless they also Q.